 As part of a four-stage interview, I was given a design task to explain my design process and present it back to the hiring team.

-After passing all the stages successfully, I was shortlisted as the final two candidates but didn't get an offer due to the structural changes in the business.
+After passing all the stages successfully, I was shortlisted as the final two candidates but unfortunately didn't get an offer due to the unforeseeable changes in the team.

 As part of my discovery process, I wanted to understand where the existing brand stands and where the opportunities are.

 Discovery stage helped me to understand the company and where the opportunities are as a brand.